c3-time-domain/SeeChange/docs/pipeline.md

 * Always get your SQLAlchemy sessions inside a the models.base.SmartSession context manager (i.e. `with SmartSession() as session`).
 Assuming you're passing no arguments to SmartSession() (which should usually, but not always, be the case--- you can find exampels of its use in the current code), then this will help in not holding database connections open for a long time.

 * Don't hold sessions open.
 Make sure that you only put inside the `with SmartSession()` block the actual code you need to access the database, and don't put any long calculations inside that `with` block.
 (If you make a function call that also accesses the datbase inside this call, you may end up with a deadlock, as some of the library code locks tables.)
+Also, __never save the session variable to a member of an object or anything else__.
+That could prevent the session from really going out of scope, and stop SA from properly garbage collecting it.
+(Maybe.)

 You may ask at this point, why use SQLAlchemy at all?
 You've taken away a lot of what it does for you (though, of course, that means we have removed the costs of letting it do that), and now have it as more or less a thin layer in front of SQL.
 The reasons are threefold: